NelsonTooMighty/Beat.Box/README.md

 - Naomi has created a basic functional GUI on netbean.
 I got the buttons to lead to other GUI that we plan on creating in the next sprint are the artist and song page.
  -Naomi got done a basic Music Player gui with functional play, restart and pause button.
 This GUI reads a wav file and plays this file as a a clip.
 She tried to connect both functional GUIS but each GUI was made on a different platforms so it was difficult to combine the two.

 ## sprint two goals
--Naomi is expected to design future layouts for
+-Naomi is expected to design future layouts for  the music player

 <!--